ROMANS 8:

 Staggering into the kitchen, he looked around in disgust.

-In fact, it was lit up like a Christmas tree!
+In fact, it was lit up like a Christmas tree!--not the

 place."